And 3 things you should do about it

 Fine with a Small Salary?

-For instance, current workers confidence in their ability to pay for basic expenses in retirement has dropped dramatically since 2007.
+For instance, current workers' confidence in their ability to pay for basic expenses in retirement has dropped dramatically since 2007.
 At that time, 40 percent were very confident.
-Today only 26 percent are that sure.
+Today only 16 percent are that sure.

 Workers also are expecting to work longer.
 Twenty years ago, fully 50 percent planned to retire before age 65.
 Today less than 1 in 4 expect to retire that young.

 The recession also appears to be affecting the number of workers who have money saved for retirement.
 Back in 2009, 75 percent said they had savings.
 Today that number has dropped 66 percent.
-The drop was especially steep with household income under $35,000 at only 35 percent.
 The assumption would be that they consumed money saved for retirement for current expenses.

 Age makes a difference in retirement savings, too.
 Workers between the ages of 35 and 54 are just as likely to be saving money as their counterparts 10 years ago.
 But among younger workers aged 25 to 34 the number saving for retirement has dropped from 70 percent to 55 percent.
 It was not cited in the study, but rising student loans could be a reason.